 For advance return periods for which sales tax has to be paid (e.g. on account of taxable acquisitions – see trade in goods above), an internal sales tax advance return has to be prepared.
-The official form (U30 form – downloadable at www.bmf.gv.at ) or a form created by yourself that is identical in content can be used for this purpose.
+The official form (Form U30 can be downloaded from the BMF website) or a self-prepared form with the same content can be used for this.
 The internal sales tax advance return remains in your accounting.

 In principle, small business owners exempt from sales tax do not have to submit a annual sales tax return either.
 An annual sales tax return must be submitted only if sales tax had to be paid in the assessment period (calendar year), e.g. on account of taxable intra-community acquisitions.